google/gcp_scanner/visualization_tool/USAGE.md

 ## Running the tool

-To run the tool, you can use the following command `gcc-scanner-visualizer`.
+To run the tool, you can use the following command `gcp-scanner-visualizer`.
 The tool will start a web server on port 8080.
 You can change the port by using the `-p` option.

 Then you can open your browser and navigate to `http://localhost:8080` to use the tool.